Welcome to our guide for Anguilla Carnival!

 It is the most colorful day of Carnival.
 Imagine Anguilla, also known as "Rainbow City," getting even more colorful!

-Saturday night is the scene for the Leeward Island Calypso Competition at the Landsome Bowl.
+Come night fall, the Leeward Island Calypso Competition takes place at the Landsome Bowl.
 I've mentioned how ingrained Calypso is in Anguillian culture, so this final competition is not to be missed.
-It is also the last evening event of Carnival.

 On Sunday, Sandy Ground is sure to be packed with people one last time for the year.
 Yet, it is more peaceful than August Monday, and a nice end to the Anguilla Summer Festival.